jdhuf/EventTrackerProject/README.md

 # EventTrackerProject

-Testing REST API CRUD Operations
+Skill Distillery Angular Event Tracker Project

 ### Description

 This program allows a user to track exercise.
-The code is in the first stages of development and currently has one entity called exercise that corresponds to a table called exercise in a database.
-The code uses REST API to operate CRUD (Create, Read, Update, Delete) functions.
+The program has one entity called exercise that corresponds to a table called exercise in a database.
+The program allows the user to perform CRUD (Create, Read, Update, Delete) operations with the exercise entity.
+In its most updated form, the program displays data and user interface using Angular front-end technology for deployment as a fully functional web application.

 ## Technology Used

 * Java
 * SpringToolSuite4
 * Spring Boot